OpenMOOC/documentation/IdP_guide.rst

 Open a browser, access ``https://idp.example.com/simplesaml`` and check that simplesamlphp works.

-We will use the ldap as our auth source backend, so we must configure it in the simplesamlphp authsource config file ``/var/www/idp/simplesamlphp/config/authsources.php``:
+Use the ldap as our auth source backend, so we must configure it in the simplesamlphp authsource config file ``/var/www/idp/simplesamlphp/config/authsources.php``:

 .. code-block:: php